BetonQuest/BetonQuest/docs/Documentation/Configuration/Commands-and-Permissions.md

 The _serializer_ defines the format in which the item is saved (and loaded).
 You can skip the package name here as well.

-The '`/q give package.item`' command will simply give you specified item.
+The '`/q give package>item`' command will simply give you specified item.

 #### Manage variables: `variable`
 This command relates to active [variable objectives](../Scripting/Building-Blocks/Objectives-List.md#variable-variable).